python/cpython/Doc/library/re.rst

 and in the future this will become a :exc:`SyntaxError`.
 This behaviour will happen even if it is a valid escape sequence for a regular expression.

-The solution is to use Python's :ref:`raw string notation for regular expression patterns <raw-string-notation>`; backslashes are not handled in any special way in a string literal prefixed with ``'r'``.
+The solution is to use :ref:`Python's raw string notation for regular expression patterns <raw-string-notation>`; backslashes are not handled in any special way in a string literal prefixed with ``'r'``.
 So ``r"\n"`` is a two-character string containing